 Secretory vesicles: These are vesicles that can be seen leaving the trans face of the Golgi.

-What organelle is being digested by the secondary lysosome shown in picture above?
+What organelle is being digested by the secondary lysosome shown in this picture?

 Lysosomes are important for breaking down proteins.
 There are several 'lysosomal' storage diseases, where a mutation in one of the lysosomal enzymes means that it does not work properly, and proteins can accumulate in lysosomes as they cannot be digested.
 An example is Hurler's disease, in which an enzyme which breaks down glycosoaminoglycans is missing, and lysosomes accumulate in massive quantities.

 Peroxisomes - derived from rough ER, that contain